aburrou2/burroughs-portfolio/final-project-part-one.md

 WIC Is an impactful program, but less families in Southwestern Pennsylvania are participating and more promotion of lesser known (but very liked) program aspects can increase participation.

+### Intended Audience

+The intended audience for this presentation is residents of Southwestern Pennsylvania.
+The audience should understand the following after my presentation.
+“As a Southwestern Pennsylvania resident, I want more awareness of programs that can benefit people in my community so that my neighbors and I can coexist in a healthy, thriving community.”

 ### Broad Outline
 Setup: WIC is an impactful program with clear benefits to health outcomes for women, infants, and children.
 Conflict: WIC funding is tied to participation and less people are participating in Allegheny County despite the benefits.